aditya5604/Visa-Scheduler/README.md

 11. **Access the Application**:
     - Access the application in your browser.

+Note:
+1. For Mac please turn off the airplay receiver for local testing.
+2. For win , Add exclusion in the windows firewall
+3. For linux , no worries

 You have now successfully set up WebTalk-Fusion and can start using it for engaging conversations with websites.